-Sector specific recommendations: Telecom
+Sector specific expectations: Telecom

-Expectations Impact Extension of tax benefits under section 80IA from 5 years currently to 10 years (at par with other infrastructure sectors) Likely positive for service providers who get to continue with lower taxation levels, likely to free up cash flows for reinvestment into the business Reduction in/Credit against 4% additional customs duty (ACD) on telecom network equipment and mobile handsets (besides other ITA bound items) Benficial for telecos as this will lead to lower capex costs, lower handset costs likely to improve affordability of mobile services for the end customer
+Expectations Impact Extension of tax benefits under section 80IA from 5 years currently to 10 years (at par with other infrastructure sectors) Positive for telecos who get to continue with lower taxation levels, likely to free up cash flows for reinvestment into the business Reduction in/Credit against 4% additional customs duty (ACD) on telecom network equipment and mobile handsets (besides other ITA bound items) Positive for telecos as this would lead to lower capex costs, lower handset costs likely to improve affordability of mobile services for the end customer

-Sector specific recommendations: Textiles
+Sector specific expectations: Textile

-Budget expectations Impact Reduction in excise duty on man-made fibres and yarns from 8% to 4% Synthetic yarn manufacturers would benefit as they will get parity with cotton yarn spinners.
-Rajasthan Spinning/ Indo Rama Synthetics would be the biggest beneficiaries.
-Reduction in excise duty on PTA from 8% to 4%, MEG from 12% to 8% Reduction in duties might trigger reduction in yarn prices which will benefit the synthetic fabric manufacturers.
-Capital Subsidy on textile processing machinery to continue at 10% Fabric manufacturers still likely to procure machinery, like Alok and Mahavir, who are putting up new lines for fabric processing will continue to benefit.
-Customs duty on man-made fibres, yarns and its raw materials DTA, PTA and MEG have been reduced from 15% to 10% PSF and PFY prices like to come down -positive for the sector.
-Technology Upgradation Fund (TUF) scheme, giving 5% inteerst rate subsidy on capital expenditure, to be extended for one year Neutral to marginal positive, as most companies are covered as far as TUF funding is concerned.
-Some companies might announce fresh cap-ex plans.
-Labour reforms- more flexibility in labour laws even outside SEZs To impact garment manufacturers positively by allowing them to plan their staffing and production requirements with gerater flexibility
+Expectations Impact Reduction in excise duty on man-made fibres and yarns from 8% to 4% Synthetic yarn manufacturers will benefit as they will get parity with cotton yarn spinners.
+Rajasthan Spinning/ Indo Rama Synthetics will be the biggest beneficiaries Reduction in excise duty on PTA from 8% to 4%, MEG from 12% to 8% Reduction in duties may trigger reduction in yarn prices which will benefit synthetic fabric manufacturers Capital subsidy on textile processing machinery to continue at 10% Fabric manufacturers still likely to procure machinery Alok and Mahavir, who are putting up new lines for fabric processing, will continue to benefit Customs duty on man-made fibres, yarns and its raw materials DTA, PTA and MEG have been reduced from 15% to 10% PSF and PFY prices like to come down.
+Positive for the sector Technology Upgradation Fund (TUF) scheme, giving 5% inteerst rate subsidy on capital expenditure, to be extended for one year Neutral to marginal positive, as most companies are covered as far as TUF funding is concerned.
+Some companies may announce fresh capex plans Labour reforms-more flexibility in labour laws even outside SEZ To impact garment manufacturers positively by allowing them to plan their staffing and production requirements with gerater flexibility